Zanna, Don't!: Productions

 Zanna, Don't! had a developmental run Off-Broadway at the Rodney Kirk Theatre from October 17, 2002, to November 3, 2002.
 It had a second off-Broadway run beginning on March 20, 2003, at the John Houseman Theater.
 The run closed after three months, playing 17 previews and 119 performances.
 Devanand Janki directed and choreographed, with a cast that featured Jai Rodriguez as the "Magical Matchmaker" Zanna in the 2003 production.
 It was produced off-Broadway by Jack M. Dalgleish in association with Stephanie A. Joel.
 A Broadway production was planned for 2005, but was cancelled.
 The title of the musical would have been changed from Zanna, Don't! to simply Zanna!.
 After workshops with Avenue Q star John Tartaglia, revamping of the script and score, the run was postponed.
 The title of the show was originally inspired by the film Xanadu, because Acito originally envisioned the lead character on roller skates, and Acito wanted to pay homage to the film.
 But, the roller-skating idea was soon dropped.
 Nevertheless, "Zanna, Don't is a loving tribute to pop culture, and I thought a reference to Xanadu would be appropriate.
 It sort of represents the best and – many would argue – the worst of pop culture."

+A Los Angeles production, described as the West Coast premiere, opened in July 2007 by The West Coast Ensemble at the Lyric-Hyperion Theatre.
+Directed by Nick DeGruccio, the cast included Danny Calvert in the title role.
+The production received multiple nominations from the Los Angeles Drama Critics Circle, with Calvert winning the award for Best Lead Performance.

 The west coast premiere at Contemporary Classics in Seattle (June 2008) cast included Don Darryl Rivera (Broadway's Aladdin) as Tank, Diana Huey as Roberta, and Casey Craig as Zanna.
 The Seattle Times recognized the production as one of the top musicals of 2008.
 Contemporary Classics revived the production in 2009 and 2010, with some new cast members each year.

 The San Francisco premier opened at New Conservatory Theatre Center on December 5, 2008.
 Directed by F. Allen Sawyer and Musically Directed by G. Scott Lacy; the cast featured Price Troche Jr. as Zanna, Stephen Foreman as Steve, Katrina McGraw as Kate, Timitio Artusio as Mike, Cindy Im as Roberta, Brian J. Patterson as Tank, Miquela Sierra as Candi, and Rodney Earl Jackson Jr. as Buck.
 The NCTC cast won San Francisco Bay Area Theatre Critics Circle (BATCC) awards for best ensemble, best choreography and best musical direction.